 “To work for the forest service.”
 I decided to elaborate, even though my answer was adequate.
-“I was in Kansas on business, and I received a call from the district ranger.
+“I was out of town on business, and I received a call from the district ranger.
 We talked on the phone a couple times and he hired me.
 So rather than go back home, I drove here.”

 “Where is home?”
 Whoops, that was a question I wanted to skip, and I backed right into it.

 “I lived in Texas most recently.”